WolfgangFahl/Mediawiki-Japi/README.md

 [Jaxb-Generator](http://mediawiki-japi.bitplan.com/mediawiki-japi/index.php/Jaxbgenerator)

 This is a semi-automatic process.
 The resulting java code needs to be adapted to be workable.
-For a start 18 Java classes have been generated that allow some 19 JUnit tests to pass.
+For a start 18 Java classes have been generated that allow some 19 JUnit tests to pass (to a total of 43 including the 24 unit tests supplied with Wiki.java).

 ## Version history
 * 0.0.1 - 2015-01-01: first version as JMediawiki
 * 0.0.2 - 2015-01-18: fixes issues #1 - #7
-* 0.0.3 - 2015-01-18: refactors to multi implementation approach with guice
+* 0.0.3 - 2015-01-20: fixes issue #8 refactors to multi implementation approach with guice